 DOL examiners have a reputation for being tough and difficult to deal with, and hearings are often hard to win.
 Nevertheless, the hearing provides your only hope of maintaining your license.
 If you don’t request a hearing, the DOL merely assumes all the information they have is correct and will proceed to deprive you of your driving privileges.
 Your best chance to avoid such a disaster is to retain a knowledgeable Tacoma license suspension lawyer who understands the operation of the DOL, Washington’s laws, and how to present your case to your best advantage.

 Driving on a suspended license offenses remains on your driving record for a long time and can be used later on as prior offenses.
 Most smaller violations will stay on your driving record for up to 5 years.
 Offenses involving alcohol will stay on your record for 10 years.

 When you need help in your attempt to retain your license, attorney Mark Treyz can represent you in your DOL hearing.
 Mark has been practicing law in Washington for over 30 years and is very familiar with the state’s traffic and licensing laws.
 He is a Tacoma defense lawyer who knows how to put together a persuasive case to prevent this punitive action from destroying your life and livelihood.
 He has helped many people through this stressful and difficult process, and while there is never a guarantee, experienced legal representation offers you the best chance at being able to maintain your driving privilege and continuing to drive.

-Call the Law Offices of Mark S. Treyz to arrange a consultation with Mark as soon as you have been notified that your license is scheduled for cancellation, and let him guide you through the process.
+Call the Law Offices of Mark S. Treyz, to arrange a free consultation as soon as you have been notified that your license is scheduled for cancellation, and let him guide you through the process.